muness/muness.github.io/_posts/2023-10-27-on-s-and-t-trees.md

 ## Strategy and Tactics

-Within the S&T Trees framework, startegy and tactics go hand in hand.
-A strategy without tactics is just a dream, and tactics without strategy is just busy work.
+**A strategy without tactics is just a dream, and tactics without strategy is just busy work.** The S&T Trees framework embraces this mindset wherein startegy and tactics go hand in hand.
 The two are inseparable, and you need both.

 - **Strategy** answers the "What?" and "Why?", laying out the goal and its rationale.
 - **Tactics** focus on the "How?", detailing the specific actions to reach the strategic objectives.
 Every tactic must align with a strategic objective, and conversely, every strategic objective should have associated tactical actions.